Several years had passed since I visited Batu Karas beach and voila: it now has developed into a small tourist village.

 If you plan to visit Batu Karas during a peak season, make sure you already secure your accommodations, either here or in Pangandaran, and prepare yourself for traffic jams and long queue in restaurants.

 Presently, we have to pay ticket for every beach we visit in the area of Pangandaran district.
-So, if you only to visit Batu Karas, make sure you don't pass Pangandaran beach gate, otherwise you will have to pay ticket for both beaches.
+So, if you only want to visit Batu Karas, make sure you don't pass Pangandaran beach gate, otherwise you will have to pay ticket for both beaches.
 The ticket is valid for the duration of your stay.

 The ticket is not expensive if you use public transportation, but if you ride a motorcycle or private cars then the price is escalated.
 The ticket price is based on the type of car you use instead of how many persons inside the car.